Teplice nad Bečvou: History

+Demographics

 Spa

 The municipality is known as a spa resort that specializes in cardio-rehabilitation for clients with the emphasis on prevention of heart attacks and strokes.
 A unique medicinal mean are baths in the alkali earthy acidulous water with a high content of carbon dioxide.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Zbrašov Aragonite Caves are located in Teplice nad Bečvou.
+The most valuable historical monument is the Chapel of Saint Peregrine.
+It was built in the Baroque style in 1775.

+The main landmark of the spa colonnade is the Bečva spa house.
+Built in 1931–1932, it is a valuable example of the Functionalist style.

+Among the main tourist destinations of Teplice nad Bečvou are the Zbrašov Aragonite Caves.
 The cave system was discovered in 1912 and open to the public in 1926.
 The caves contain aragonite, raft stalagmites and sinter spheric coating, reminding of doughnuts.